-Located along the shore of Lake Erie, about two hours souwthwest of Toronto, Port Burwell Beach is a long stretch of sand with a fairly shallow shoreline.
+Located along the north shore of Lake Erie, about two hours souwthwest of Toronto, Port Burwell Beach is a long stretch of sand with a fairly shallow shoreline.
 It’s a popular location for families and those just seeking a quiet spot to relax on summer weekdays.

 Weekday Visits to Port Burwell Provincial Park

 To enjoy this beach in peace and quiet, the trick is to visit it on a weekday morning.
 During a summer day trip exploring the nearby area, we decided to stop in at Port Burwell Beach to rest and have lunch.

 We were surprised to find only a few cars in the parking lot at 11:00 a.m.
 On a Friday.
 Before the long weekend.
 Pretty unbelievable!

 Very few people were on the huge, sandy beach (see the photo below…).
 So many spots to choose from!